janopletal96/latex_thesis_template/README.md

 ## Fonts

-Big advantage of typesetting with LuaLaTeX is, that you can use any font, that is stored in your computer, __BUT YOU HAVE TO DOWNLOAD THEM__.
-To change font go into `config/preamble.tex`
+Big advantage of typesetting with LuaLaTeX is, that you can use any font, that is stored in your computer, __BUT YOU HAVE TO DOWNLOAD THIS FONTS__.
+To change fonts go into `config/preamble.tex`

 ```tex
 \usepackage{fontspec}